 Through wars, political alliances, and matrimonial unions, the Hapsburgs continued to enrich their imperial holdings, making their collections a true reflection of European history and culture.
 Today, these captivating treasures stand as a testament to the dynasty’s enduring legacy and continue to inspire awe and wonder among visitors worldwide.

-The Imperial collection of the Hapsburgs is housed in a permanent collection of its own and located next to the Hofburg palace.
+The Imperial collection of the Hapsburgs is housed in a permanent collection of its own and located next to the Hofburg palace at the iconic Kunsthistorisches Museum.
 These royal treasures and secular gifts and tributes to the Hapsburg rulers are truly spectacular to see and enjoy.
 If you are into royal treasures, then put this on your must visit museums for Vienna.
 Located in the oldest section of the Hofburg palace, the treasury houses over 21 rooms of very rare imperial treasure from the Hapsburg dynasty.

 Imperial crown of the Holy Roman Empire

 The crowns of the Royal Hapsburg collections are symbols of regal magnificence and historical significance.
 As rulers of various kingdoms and empires, the Hapsburgs possessed several crowns, each representing the sovereignty over their respective territories.

 One notable crown is the Imperial Crown of the Holy Roman Empire, a symbol of the Hapsburgs’ authority as Holy Roman Emperors.
 It was crafted in the 10th century and adorned with precious gemstones and intricate designs.